trilogy-group/Spring-EStore/README.md

 # Other Spring Concepts
 1. Validating spring properties on bootstrap and fail fast if any important property is missing.
 `BeanFactoryPostProcessor is used in VerifierBean for this purpose.`
+2. StartupLoggingBean implemented to log some environment info at application startup